Dukkah and avocado toast

-Ever since I started going to the gym and I started to pay more attention to what I eat, one of my favorite foods is toast with avocado.
-It is not an actual diet food, since it is high in calories, but it’s perfect for a nutritious breakfast or snack that provides a high burst of energy enough to face an intense workout session (or even a late night watching Netflix on the couch, or so I’ve been told!).
+Ever since I started going to the gym and started to pay more attention to what I eat, one of my favorite foods to treat myself to is avocado toast with dukkah.
+It is not an actual “diet” food, since it is high in calories and, in particular, fats, but it’s perfect for a nutritious breakfast or snack that provides a burst of energy to face an intense workout session (or even a late-night Netflix marathon on the couch, but don’t tell my PT!).

 Dukka e avocado on toast